 Visiting Lichtenstein Castle Germany

 The castle was not reconstructed and subsequently fell to ruin.
 It is today known as Old Lichtenstein.
-A newer version of the castle was built in 1390.
-This castle sits roughly 500 m away from the ruin of the original castle.
+A new castle was built in 1390.
+This castle sits roughly 500 m away from the ancient foundations of the castle.
 Sometime around the 1560’s Lichtenstein Castle lost its place as a seat to the Lords of the land and fell into disrepair.

 Lichtenstein one of the best castles in Germany

-Features: Besides the fantastic architecture and amazing views the Castle Lichtenstein features original furnishings from the 1800’s and a collection of weapons and arms.
+Features: Besides the fantastic architecture and amazing views the Castle Lichtenstein features original furnishings from the 1800s and a collection of weapons and arms.
 The wooden bridge which connects the main tower to the courtyard is amazing.
 There is a ropes course on the grounds of the castle for both Adults and kids

 ⇒ If you like castles read our Things to do in Heidelberg article

 Tours of the 3rd and fourth floor are also available along with the special costume tour.
 In the costumed tour, you get to dress up in period clothes and do a full tour of all floors.